 The Bachelor of Applied Science Coursework

 The Bachelor of Applied Science Degree is generally more career-oriented and focuses less on the general education course requirements of other four-year degrees including the Bachelor of Science Degree.
-The Bachelor of Applied Science is offered as a focused approach to give the student real-world skills and applicable concepts geared toward their specific chosen career path.
+The Bachelor of Applied Science, or B.AS is offered as a focused approach to give the student real-world skills and applicable concepts geared toward their specific chosen career path.
 It is often offered to those who already have a two-year Associate Degree and require the technical knowledge and practical skills for advancement in a particular discipline within a chosen field.

 Bachelor of Science Careers